Sohaib-Snouber/master_project_ur/README.md

-# Master Project UR
+# Master Project UR5E-Husky Integration

 This workspace contains the ROS2 package for testing the ROS2 Universal Robots Driver.
-It includes the necessary launch files, and example nodes to control the robot.
+It is also integrating the UR5E robotic arm, 2F-140 gripper, and Husky mobile robot using the ROS2 framework.

 ## Table of Contents